MartinSStewart/at-chat/README.md

 # At Chat

-A text chat app based on Discord
+A text chat app similar to Discord

 ## How do I login in development?